所有页面

 API Address

-If the provider gives an address in the format https://xxx.xxx.com/v1/chat/completions, only fill in the root address part (https://xxx.xxx.com).
+If the address provided by the service provider is in the format https://xxx.xxx.com/v1/chat/completions, you only need to fill in the root address part (https://xxx.xxx.com).

 That is: